Is plant-based meat ultra-processed?

 At present, the micronutrient profiles of plant-based meats vary a lot, and this is a growing area of focus within the sector.
 Fortification has been identified as an important opportunity to facilitate the transition towards healthier, more sustainable diets.

 Even in Europe, deficiencies in certain nutrients are surprisingly common.
-While many of these stem from not eating enough fruits, nuts and vegetables, as diets become increasingly plant-based, more attention may need to be paid to those nutrients that are currently provided primarily by animal products, such as iron, zinc and B12.
+While many of these stem from not eating enough fruits, nuts and vegetables, as diets become increasingly plant-based, more attention may need to be paid to those nutrients that are currently provided primarily by animal products, such as iron, iodine zinc and B12.
 Like with protein, the bioavailability of nutrients is an important consideration in plant-based foods.

 Plant-based meat options with very good micronutrient bioavailability are already available, such as those made from mycoprotein, and research is also ongoing to further improve ingredients made from plants.
 Progress has been made already, with some plant-based products such as the Impossible burger (not yet available in Europe) containing plant sources of iron with equal bioavailability to that of conventional meat.